Pollution in our Oceans

 Reducing Pollution in Urban Environments

-Rain events generate stormwater runoff that flows over streets and parking areas picking up the ensuing debris that pollutes nearshore waters:
+Rain events generate stormwater runoff that flows over streets and parking areas, picking up the ensuing debris that pollutes nearshore waters:

 - Cigarette butts